amsyarzero/neutralinojs-svelte/docs/how-to-create-template.md

 ## Configuring hot module replacement (HMR) feature

-Those four commands above are a doozy, yeah? `cd` this <sub>cdeez nuts</sub> , `build` that.
-Let's enable the HMR feature so you only need to run one command and make the app refresh with every change you make.
+Those four commands above are a doozy, yeah? `cd` this, `build` that, `cdeez nuts`... so let's enable the HMR feature so you only need to run one command and make the app refresh with every change you make.

 1. Inside `./svelte-app/`, make a file called `run-dev.js` or anything similar.